Understanding Stress

 2. Stress Reaction: "Fight or Flight" Response

-3. Effect of Chronic and/or Excessive Stress
+3. Effect of Chronic and Excessive Stress

-• Physical aspect: Headache, muscle pain, weakened immune system, reduced sex drive; increased risk of heart disease, gastric ulcer, hypertension and stroke etc.
+• Physical aspect: Headache, muscle pain, weakened immune system, reduced sex drive; increased risk of heart disease, gastric ulcer, hypertension and stroke, etc.

 • Cognitive aspect: Forgetfulness, concentration difficulty and poor judgment